csev/uninstall-python3/README.md

 # Uninstall Python3

-A simple shell script to Uninstall Python 3 versions from Mac OS/X.
+A simple shell script to Un-install Python 3 versions from Mac OS/X.

 Of course we all want Python 3 everywhere - but sometimes we want to remove the older version and install the latest version - or just do a re-install from scratch.